mreferre/yelb/deployments/platformdeployment/AWS/Serverless/README.md

 These artifacts are created using build stages that are executed manually and that refresh that content.

 Not specifically serverless but, in addition to the `deploy-yelb-lambda-ddb.yaml` CF template, there is another template (`deploy-yelb-lambda-pg-redis.yaml`) that stands up a Lambda stack with Postgres and Redis (instead of the two DynamoDB tables).
-The `deploy-yelb-lambda-ddb.sh` script only calls the former, if you want to use the latter you have to tweak the CF create-stack command.
+The `deploy-yelb-s3-lambda-ddb.sh` script only calls the former, if you want to use the latter you have to tweak the CF create-stack command.

 Note there isn't yet a cleanup script so you have to manually delete the bucket you created and the cloudformation stack when you are done with your tests.